Waterloo High School (Alabama)

 Waterloo High School is a high school in Waterloo, Alabama in Lauderdale County, Alabama.
 The high school is a public school in the Lauderdale County School System under the Alabama State Board of Education.
 The high school has grades Kindergarten - Twelfth grade in one building.
 It has about 250-350 students in a school year.
 The current building was constructed in 1986.

 Sports

 The school has six sports: Baseball, softball, cross country, volleyball, basketball, and football.
 They compete in the Alabama High School Athletic Association division 1A.
 The mascot is the Cougar.
-Previous mascots include the Stripes (for Striped Bass) and the Bulldog.
+Previous mascots include the Stripes (for Striped Bass), the Bulldog, and the Lilly Pads.

 The school has won state titles in the following sports: